amathur09/imc18f/README.md

 IMC PROTOTYPE: **RxEffects**
 ---------------------

-IMC agile team has built our prototype for 18F, RxEffects, in the drug adverse events reporting domain.
+The IMC agile team has built our prototype for 18F, RxEffects, in the drug adverse events reporting domain.
 Our prototype uses the FDA dataset for adverse events to expand the current search functionality of the FDA site.
 It enables the public to search drug adverse events by drug name, significance, and/or serious outcomes, returning graphical results showing the number of records matching the filters chosen.
 Guided by user community feedback as well as our understanding, we developed this website on the commitment to transparency through effective communication.
 We envision three main user groups of the website – Consumers, Researchers, and Medical Professionals – each group with unique needs for data types, availability, and presentation.
 This prototype focuses on the Consumer as user.
 The home page welcomes the user with a description of the purpose and function of the website.
 The user selects the secondary Consumer page and interacts with the user interface to obtain the data of interest, entering the name of the drug to be searched, if applicable, and applying additional filters to learn the most frequent adverse effects by level of significance and serious outcome.
 TECHNICAL APPROACH
 ---------------------